 When you’re looking for a car insurance company, it’s a good idea to get quotes from more than one.
 Here are some of our top recommendations for providers in Colorado.

-We’ve found that Geico auto insurance is a great insurance company for students and military service members.
+We’ve found that Geico is a great insurance company for students and military service members.
 Geico offers competitive rates and numerous discounts for car insurance.
 The company maintains an A+ BBB rating, an AM Best financial strength rating of A++, and a J.D.
-Power auto claims satisfaction rating of 879 out of a possible 1,000.
+Power auto claims satisfaction rating of 821 out of a possible 1,000.
+Geico also ranked highest among large carriers in the 2021 U.S. Insurance Shopping Study.
 With those high marks and opportunities for discounts, Geico is a strong contender for the best Colorado insurer.

 When you’re shopping for Colorado car insurance quotes, Geico stands out with its standard coverage options and things like roadside assistance, rideshare coverage, and mechanical breakdown insurance.